oweb36/mws-docs/Characters/Fridges/Sev.md

 Sev is a Sharp SJ-F72PV [refridgerator](Refridgerators.md).
 Their name is pronounced as the Sev in Seven.

-Sev was born in 2007.
+Sev was born in 2006.
 They are Asexual Non-binary (they/them).

+Sev is the elder sibling to [Piss](Piss.md).

 ## Personality
 TBA